 Price, per person

-Air travel (Economy) on Aegean Airlines (Airbus A321) in May 2018, May & September 2019 or (Euro Traveller) on British Airways (Airbus A320) in September 2018; private coach travel (Day 8 is on foot); accommodation as described below; breakfasts, 2 lunches and 7 dinners with wine, water and coffee; all admissions; all tips for waiters, drivers and guides; all state and airport taxes; the services of the lecturer, tour manager and a local guide.
+Air travel (Economy) on Aegean Airlines (Airbus A321); private coach travel (Day 8 is on foot); accommodation as described below; breakfasts, 2 lunches and 7 dinners with wine, water and coffee; all admissions; all tips for waiters, drivers and guides; all state and airport taxes; the services of the lecturer, tour manager and a local guide.

 Hotel Ippoliti, Nauplion: a small, comfortable hotel in a converted 19th-century mansion situated close to the harbour.
 Hotel Europa, Olympia: a characterful hotel outside the town.
 Hotel Amalia, Delphi: a modern hotel, a short coach ride from the archaeological site.
 Electra Palace Hotel, Athens: a smart hotel near the picturesque Plaka quarter.
 Single rooms are doubles for sole use throughout.